Quantum Brownian Motion as a Classical Stochastic Process in Phase Space

 \subsection{From Wigner Dynamics to Stochastic Trajectories}

-Let \(W^{SB}(W^{SB}(r, p, \{ r_i, p_i \}, t)\) denote the Wigner function of the total system (particle + bath). $(r, p)$ - particle, $(r_i, p_i)$ - all oscillators.
+Let \(W^{SB}(r, p, \{ r_i, p_i \}, t)\) denote the Wigner function of the total system (particle + bath). $(r, p)$ - particle, $(r_i, p_i)$ - all oscillators.
 For a quadratic Hamiltonian, its evolution is given by

 where \(\{ \cdot, \cdot \}_{\text{P.B.}}\) is the classical Poisson bracket.
 Equation \eqref{eq:liouville_wigner} is the classical Liouville equation.
 It means that each point in phase space evolves according to the classical equations of motion \cite{Moyal1949}, so the dynamics of full system can be represented by an ensemble of deterministic trajectories in the total phase space, evolving under Hamilton's equations derived from \(H\), which are exactly coincide with equations (\ref{eq:particle_eq}, \ref{eq:bath_eq}), but for classical functions $x(t)$, $x_i(t)$.
 We also demonstrate it in Appendix \ref{pathint} using path integral approach.

-This establishes a rigorous trajectory-based interpretation of the exact quantum dynamics for the CL model.
-The procedure is as follows: \begin{enumerate} \item At a distant past time \(t = -T\) (with \(T \to \infty\)), we assume a factorized, positive initial Wigner function:
+This establishes a rigorous trajectory-based interpretation of the exact quantum dynamics for the Caldeira-Leggett model.

-Here, \(W\) is an arbitrary (positive) Wigner function for the Brownian particle, and \(W_i^\beta\) is the thermal Wigner function for the \(i\)-th bath oscillator at inverse temperature \(\beta = 1/(k_B T)\), which for a harmonic oscillator is a positive Gaussian.
-Crucially, evolving the system from this factorized state at \(t=-T\) to \(t=0\) under the full interacting Hamiltonian allows the particle and the bath to fully equilibrate.
-In the limit \(T \to \infty\), the state at \(t=0\) converges to the true correlated thermal state \(\rho_{SB}^\beta\) from Eq.~\eqref{eq:joint_thermal}, establishing all necessary system-environment correlations. \item An ensemble of initial conditions \((r^{(j)}, p^{(j)}, \{r_i^{(j)}, p_i^{(j)}\})\) is sampled from the distribution \(W^{SB}(-T)\). \item For each sample \(j\), the classical equations of motion (Hamilton's equations derived from the full \(H\)) are solved numerically from \(t=-T\) to the desired final time. \item Expectation values of system observables at any time \(t\) are computed by averaging the corresponding Weyl symbol \(O_W(r, p)\) over this ensemble of classical trajectories: